Iraq–Ukraine relations

 Iraq–Ukraine relations are the interstate ties between Iraq and Ukraine.
 Iraq has an embassy in Kyiv and Ukraine has an embassy in Baghdad.

 Approximately 5000 Ukrainian soldiers, in total, served in Iraq in the wake of the 2003 invasion of Iraq and subsequent Occupation of Iraq (2003–2011).
 Ukraine provided the seventh-largest number of forces in Iraq with about 1,700 soldiers from 2003-2005 – 18 of them were killed.
 In 2004, Ukraine was recognized as providing "excellent support" in the American administration's campaign against "terrorists" in Iraq.
+Public opposition to war increased in Ukraine following Ukrainian troops hasty retreat and loss of Kut city to insurgents, which infuriated coalition leaders and led to a reassessment of Ukrainian activities in Iraq.
 In 2006, they shifted their operational focus and down-sized to a peacekeeping force of about 40 soldiers.

 History

 The formation and the development of the bilateral cooperation between the two states are determined by traditional historical ties and significant potential for cooperation in trade, economic, military, and scientific areas.
 The valuable experience of participation of Ukrainian enterprises in development of the infrastructure of Iraq and development of the whole industries of Iraq's economy during the 1980s became a historical foundation for development of mutual relations.

 At the same time, the application of international sanctions towards Iraq and a complex international situation around Baghdad substantially constrained active development of mutual relations during the 1990s.
 However, Iraq still remained one of the important directions of Ukrainian policy, particularly in economic sphere.